jennymar/cse15l-lab-reports/week-3-lab-report.md

 written_2/travel_guides/berlitz1/HandRIsrael.txt:        Gazit Menachem (Bed-and-Breakfast) ❁ Eilat Town; Tel.
 (07)
 written_2/travel_guides/berlitz1/HandRLakeDistrict.txt:        B&B (bed-and-breakfast) rate, per person, with a fee added at many
 ```
 I searched for "Bed-AND-Breakfast" and the two outputs have different capitalizations of the phase, with "Bed-and-Breakfast" in HandRIsrael.txt and "bed-and-breakfast" in HandRLakeDistrict.txt.
-Therefore, it was very helpful to use -i, as we'd otherwise get no results printed out.
+Therefore, it was very helpful to use -i, as we'd otherwise get no results printed out since neither capitalizations exactly match the one given in the command.